saleor/saleor.io-learn/cli/deploy-to-vercel.md

 #### Step 3.
 Set the environment variable.

 1. In your code editor, navigate to `.env` file and copy the `NEXT_PUBLIC_SALEOR_HOST_URL` variable.
-2. Go bbck to Vercel and add the environment variable `NEXT_PUBLIC_SALEOR_HOST_URL` and its value taken from your app project.
+2. Go back to Vercel and add the environment variable `NEXT_PUBLIC_SALEOR_HOST_URL` and its value taken from your app project.
 3. Hit Deploy button.
    ![change variables in Vercel](/images/vercel3.png)